 As healing can have no truck with hatred, so too it can have no truck with materialism.
-For the healer is essentially a reformer: first and foremost he counts on what is best in But the materialist is condemned by his own principles to be no more than a manipulator.
-He will apply to human beings the stick-and-carrot treatment that the Harvard behaviorist, B. F. Skinner, advocates under the name of reinforcement. will maintain with Marx that cultural attitudes are the by-product of material conditions and so he will bestow upon those subjected to communist power the salutary conditions of a closed frontier, clear and firm indoctrination, controlled media of information, a vigilant secret police, and the terrifying threat of the labor camps.
-He may even accept the extravagant implication of Marxist moral relativism and contend that those in free countries should migrate to the slums and become immersed in proletarian living conditions, for it is only such material conditions that will bring about right thinking in their minds and right feeling in their hearts.
-11
+For the healer is essentially a reformer; first and foremost he counts on what is best in man.
+But the materialist is condemned by his own principles to be no more than a manipulator.
+He will apply to human beings the stick-and-carrot treatment that the Harvard behaviorist, B.F.Skinner, advocates under the name of reinforcement.
+He will maintain with Marx that cultural attitudes are the byproduct of material conditions and so he will bestow upon those subjected to communist power the salutary conditions of a closed frontier, clear and firm indoctrination, controlled media of information, a vigilant secret police, and the terrifying threat of the labor camps.
+Again, while Christians accord to God's grace the principal role in touching men's hearts and enlightening their minds, it would seem that the true believer in the gospel according to Marx must be immersed in proletarian living conditions, on the ground that only such material conditions can confer upon him the right thinking and righteous feeling proper to proletarian class consciousness.

-Healing then has to be disassociated from the itch to manipulate, to which the reforming materialist is confined by his own principles.
-It has to be disassociated from religious hatred of heretical sects and from philosophic hatred of social classes.
-But besides these requirements, intrinsic to the nature of healing, there is the extrinsic requirement of a concomitant creative process.
-For just as the creative process, when unaccompanied by healing, is distorted and corrupted by bias, so too the healing process.

-when unaccompanied by creating, is a soul without a body.
+Healing then is not to be confused with the dominating and manipulating to which the reforming materialist is confined by his own principles.
+It has to be kept apart from religious hatred of heretical sects and from philosophic hatred of social classes.
+13 But besides these requirements, intrinsic to the nature of healing, there is the extrinsic requirement of a concomitant creative process.
+For just as the creative process, when unaccompanied by healing, is distorted and corrupted by bias, so too the healing process, when unaccompanied by creating, is a soul without a body.
 Christianity developed and spread within the ancient empire of Rome.
 It possessed the spiritual power to heal what was unsound in that imperial domain.
 But it was unaccompanied by its natural complement of creating, for a single development has two vectors, one from below upwards, creating, the other from above downwards, healing.
 So when the Roman empire decayed and disintegrated, the church indeed lived on.
 But it lived on, not in a civilized world, but in a dark and barbarous age in which, as a contemporary reported, men devoured one another as fishes in the sea.

 If we are to escape a similar fate, we must demand that two requirements are met.
 The first regards economic theorists; the second regards moral theorists.
 From economic theorists we have to demand, along with as many other types of analysis as they please, a new and specific type that reveals how moral precepts have both a basis in economic process and so an effective application to it.
-From moral theorists we have to demand, along with their other various forms of wisdom and prudence, specifically economic precepts that arise out of economic process itself and promote its proper functioning.
+From moral theorists we have to demand.

+along with their other various forms of wisdom and prudence, specifically economic precepts that arise out of economic process itself and promote its proper functioning

 To put the same points in negative terms, when physicists can think on the basis of indeterminacy, economists can think on the basis of freedom and acknowledge the relevance of morality.
 Again, when the system that is needed for our collective survival does not exist, then it is futile to excoriate what does exist while blissfully ignoring the task of constructing a technically viable economic system that can be put in its place.
-12
+14